-I think of myself as a culinary traveler – while some eat for the energy to travel, I travel with a main motivation to eat.
+I think of myself as a culinary traveler – while some eat for the energy to travel, I travel with the main motivation to eat.

 Of course, food tastes awesome, but it also is the vessel to which you can open doors to a completely new country and build relationships.